 Over the past few years, I have become more aware of a growing movement towards death positivity in the United States.
-More and more, funeral directors, individuals, and bereaved family members alike are beginning to identify and embrace new and more eco-friendly options for interment and to investigate more meaningful ways to grieve and remember loved ones who have died.
+More and more, funeral directors, individuals, and bereaved family members alike are beginning to seek out more eco-friendly options for interment and investigate more meaningful ways to grieve and remember loved ones who have died.

-For practitioners of a greener, more intimate style of funeral direction, it is an exciting time to be involved in the death industry.
-But for those who are recently bereaved, or someone who may be working on their death plan in advance, this range of new and diverse possibilities can also be quite overwhelming and disorienting.
+For practitioners who embrace a greener, more intimate style of funeral direction, it is an exciting time to be involved in the death industry.
+But for those who are recently bereaved, or those who are working on their death plan in advance, this range of new and diverse options outside the traditional casket burial or cremation can be overwhelming.

 This ontology project was completed as part of an independent study on Ontology & the Semantic Web, completed with the support of the Drexel University Metadata Research Center and advisor Dr. Jane Greenberg.